 - Egg fried rice - omit the chicken.
 My favorite variation is to just add a sunny side top egg on top.

-What to serve with Ultimate Chicken Fried Rice
+How to serve Indo Chinese Chicken Fried Rice

 Personally I love eating this dish on its own ..
-However the dish also works really well as a side to other Indo-Chinese inspired dishes like Chicken Manchurian and almost anything Chinese or Thai.
-I love drizzling a little Nuoc Cham - Vietnam's famous dipping sauce over my fried rice.
+However the dish also works really well as a side to other Indo-Chinese inspired dishes like Chicken Manchurian, Beef Stir Fry, and other Chinese and Thai dishes like chilli chicken.
+I love drizzling a little Nuoc Cham - Vietnam's famous dipping sauce or lime juice over my fried rice.
 The dish is rather spicy and begs for a cold sweet dessert after eating.
 I love having Shemai - Creamy Vermicelli in Sweet Rose Infused Cream as dessert after eating this dish.

 Equipment